 Pittsburgh’s steel mills, coal mines and electrical plants made it a focal point for union agitation, and consequently for Red Scare rhetoric.
 A coterie of right wing businessmen and politicians, led by Judge Blair Gunther and attorney Harry Sherman, formed a pressure group called Americans Battling Communism (ABC) designed to enforce loyalty oaths and anti-Communist statutes within the city.
 Father Charles Owen Rice, the city’s most influential Catholic priests, campaigned to steer workers away from Communist-affiliated unions.
 Some even dreamed that Stalin himself might arrive: Judge Michael Musmanno warned that “the steel city of America is reportedly listed in Moscow as the number one target of Russian aerial invasion.”

 More menacing than Soviet paratroopers were native Communists, who boasted a strong presence among Pittsburgh’s immigrant population.
 Their leader, Steve Nelson, was a charismatic, Croatian-born veteran agitator of legendary status.
 He’d organized coal miners in Pennsylvania and Illinois, auto workers in Michigan and longshoremen in California; run missions for the Comintern in Prague and Shanghai; served as Commissar to the Abraham Lincoln Battalion in Spain and was wounded in action.
-During World War II he served as a source and conduit for Soviet agents in the United States; he befriended J. Robert Oppenheimer and attempted, successfully, to recruit the scientist into the Communist Party.
+During World War II he served as a source and conduit for Soviet agents in the United States; he befriended J. Robert Oppenheimer and attempted, unsuccessfully, to recruit the scientist into the Communist Party.